UP WILD CHURCH

 OUR HISTORY

-2019 - The seeds were planted through a conversation by 2 moms re: the need for a innovative Spirit-driven ministry geared towards those who grew up in the 'church' but no longer attend Sunday services.
+2019 - The seeds were planted through a conversation by 2 moms re: the need for a innovative Spirit-driven ministry geared towards those who grew up in the church but no longer attend Sunday services.
+What grew forth was the focus on it being outdoors and outside the walls of traditional church buildings.